demisto/content-docs/content-repo/extra-docs/packs/Rapid-Breach-Response.md

 - Advanced Hunting based on attack patterns
 - IOC hunt using Endpoint Detection and Response
 ### Remediate and Eradicate the Threats
-With the results of Indicators collection and hunting a remediation and eradication phases are executed.
+With the results of indicator collection and threat hunting, remediation and eradication tasks are executed which include:
-These include the following tasks:
-- Containment using Block Indicators or Endpoint Isolation in most cases
+- Containment using in most cases Block Indicators or Endpoint Isolation
 - Mitigation using the detection rules downloaded at phase 1 and any other recommended technique
-- Eradication such as removing/quarantine the malicious files, validating compromised machines are patched and more
+- Eradication, including removing/quarantining malicious files and validating compromised machines are patched

 ## In This Pack
 The Rapid Breach Response Layout content pack includes several content items.